Insights Dashboard

 Compare Across Studies

 Over time, you'll develop a sense of what "good" looks like for your research.
-The dashboard for each study gives you benchmarking data:
+The results page for each study gives you benchmarking data:

 - Is this study getting better completion rates than your last one?